NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 SYST
 ----
 S      - Mission steerpoint nav. or switch to next.
 Will also switch of landing mode and switch to mission plan.
 L      - Navigate direct for landing base or switch runway.
-Will switch to RTB plan destination.
+Will switch to RTB plan landing base.
 LT     - Nav. for touchdown point or short approach.
-Will switch to RTB plan destination.
+Will switch to RTB plan landing base.
 Notice if this is done on runway, OPT will engage.
 LS     - Nav. for approach circle (long approach).
-Will switch to RTB plan destination.
+Will switch to RTB plan landing base.
 Notice if this is done on runway, OPT will engage.
 OPT    - Optical landing mode.
 Can only be engaged with gears down or in landing mode (LS or LT).
 Will auto engage at low alt in those modes.
 DL     - STRIL data-link  (not implemented)
 LR     - Return to base polygon navigation.
 Or switch to next steerpoint in that.
-MPOL - Mission polygon
+MPOL   - Select which mission polygon.
-RPOL - RTB polygon
+RPOL   - Select which RTB polygon.
-CC - Steer order from radar on selected radar echo.
-Only work in air. ('f' key does the same) OFF/EP - Turn off EP12 Electronic presentations (MI+TI displays).
-Only work on ground.
+RR     - Only shown when airborne.
+Steer order from radar on selected radar echo.
+This gives intercept vector to selected target. ('f' key does the same)
+         If an intercept course at present speed cannot be computed it will show pure pursuit vector.
+OFF/EP - Option only shown on ground.
+Turn off EP12 Electronic presentations (MI+TI displays).
 ACRV   - Attack curve (not implemented)
 FGHT   - Fighter mode.
 HUD shows IAS
 ATCK   - Attack mode.
 HUD shows groundspeed (at low alt)

 TRAP
 ----